-Cenote Azul is a popular cenote just south of Playa Del Carmen in the Rivera Maya.
+Cenote Azul is a popular cenote just south of Playa Del Carmen in the Riviera Maya.
 Here you can enjoy seeing this natural area and taking a dip in the refreshing waters.
 This cenote is just next to Cenote El Jardin Del Eden and Cenote Cristalino which are very popular for people to visit from Playa as well.
 There are a few differences and we will describe so you can choose which one fits you or you can just visit more then one if you like.

 Cenote Azul of the Riviera Maya